-Engineers who is preparing for migration to Australia needs to be assessed by Engineers Australia through Competency Demonstration Report.
+Engineers who are preparing for migration to Australia needs to be assessed by Engineers Australia through Competency Demonstration Report.
 It is very important to make your CDR report perfect to get approved by Engineers Australia.
 The main purpose of CDR Assessment is to know:

-- Your knowledge on technical factors of engineering.
+Your knowledge of technical factors of engineering.

-- How you have used your engineering knowledge and skills.
+How you have used your engineering knowledge and skills.

-- Your competency capability in engineering occupation you choose.
+Your competency capability in engineering occupation you choose.

 Continuing Professional Development (CPD)